artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ```

 The data has the following constraints:
  * Station - a UTF-8 string from 1 to 100 bytes.
-No '.' and '\u0000' characters allowed.
+No '.' and '\u0000' characters are allowed.
  * Temperature - a numeric value in the format: #.#, ##.#, -#.#, -##.#.
 Exactly one fractional digit.
  * Unique stations <= 10k - the total number of unique stations is less or equal to 10000.

-The task is to write a Java program to find `min/max/avg` of temperature per station.
+The task is to write a Java program to find the `min/max/avg` of temperature per station.
 The result is sorted alphabetically by station:
 ```
 {Abha=-23.0/18.0/59.2, Abidjan=-16.2/26.0/67.3, Abéché=-10.0/29.4/69.0, Accra=-10.1/26.4/66.4, Addis Ababa=-23.7/16.0/67.0, Adelaide=-27.8/17.3/58.5, ...}
 ```